 Library Services facilities at each campus and center house a wide range of information resources including collections of print materials, electronic database subscriptions, periodicals, and a variety of audio-visual and multimedia materials.
 The library collections are organized using the Library of Congress Classification System.

 Florida State College at Jacksonville is part of a statewide-automated information system that electronically connects state college and community college library collections.
 Use of the online catalog allows access to the Florida State College at Jacksonville collections, other college library collections, electronic databases, and worldwide information resources.

-Access to all online information resources, including the library catalog, is available via login to MyFSCJ .
+Access to all online information resources, including the library catalog, is available via a single sign-on login to MyFSCJ .

 The Library is staffed by faculty librarians who provide reference assistance and information literacy instruction, lead collection development efforts, and collaborate with faculty across the College to ensure that the LLCs are responsive to the academic needs of faculty and students.
-Each LLC location also has library assistants and clerical staff who are available to assist patrons with circulation-related issues and use of technology.
+M o s t LLC locations provide library assistants and clerical staff who can assist patrons with locating materials, circulation assistance, and help with the use of technology.